 - 1. double buffered - 2.
-RGB mode with 8 bits per color component (4 if 8 cannot be supported) - 3. z-buffer with depth of 23 or 24 bits, as available - 4. one-bit stencil buffer (window type PFWIN_TYPE_STATS still requires four bits of stencil) - 5. multisample buffer of 8, 4, or 0 samples as available - 6. four-bit stencil buffer if still available after the above is satisfied pfPipeWindows have OpenGL Performer libpr rendering state automatically initialized when they are opened.
+RGB mode with 8 bits per color component (4 if 8 cannot be supported)

+- 3. z-buffer with depth of 23 or 24 bits, as available - 4. one-bit stencil buffer (window type PFWIN\TYPE\STATS still requires four bits of stencil) - 5. multisample buffer of 8, 4, or 0 samples as available - 6. four-bit stencil buffer if still available after the above is satisfied pfPipeWindows have OpenGL Performer libpr rendering state automatically initialized when they are opened.
 Additionally the following graphics state is automatically initialized when a window is opened or upon any call to pfInitGfx() for an open window:

 - 1. RGB mode is enabled.

 - 2. z-buffer is enabled and a z range is set.

 - 3. Viewport clipping is enabled.

 - 4. subpixel vertex accuracy is enabled.

 - 5. The viewing matrix is initialized to a two-dimension, one-to--one mapping from eye coordinates to window coordinates.

 - 6. The model matrix is initialized to the identity matrix and made the current GL matrix.

 - 7. Backface removal is enabled.

 - 8. Smooth shading is enabled.

-- 9. If the current graphics hardware platform supports multisampling, multisampled antialiasing will be enabled with pfAntialias(PFAA_ON).
+- 9. If the current graphics hardware platform supports multisampling, multisampled antialiasing will be enabled with pfAntialias(PFAA\ON).

 - 10. A default modulating texture environment is created.

 - 11. A default lighting model is created.

-Custom framebuffer configuration for a pfPipeWindow can be specified with pfPWinFBConfigAttrs(), pfPWinFBConfig(), and pfChoosePWinFBConfig().
+Custom framebuffer configuration for a pfPipeWindow can be specified with pfPWinFBConfig(), pfPWinFBConfig(), and pfChoosePWinFBConfig().
 These routines have identical functionality as each of the corresponding pfWindow routines.
 However, the function pfChoosePWinFBConfig() has the constraint that it be called in the draw process because it creates and stores internal data from the window server that must be kept local to the process in which it is called.
 Table 14-2 lists the different pfPipeWindow routines and describes multiprocessing constraints.

-The flexibility in changing the framebuffer configuration of OpenGL/X windows is complex.
+The flexibility in changing the framebuffer configuration of OpenGL/X windows or OpenGL/HWNDs is complex.
 The main window can remain in place but structures under it must be switched or replaced.
 If multiple framebuffer configurations are likely to be desired, multiple graphics contexts can be created for the window using pfWindows. pfPipeWindows and pfWindows both allow you to have a list of alternate pfWindows that render to exactly the same screen area but may have different framebuffer configuration.
 You then select the current configuration for a pfPipeWindow with pfPWinIndex().
-There are two kinds of common alternate configuration windows that can be created automatically for you:

-overlay windows created in the overlay planes and windows to support hardware fill statistics (discussed in Chapter 20, "Statistics").
+There are two kinds of common alternate configuration windows that can be created automatically for you: overlay windows created in the overlay planes and windows to support hardware fill statistics (discussed in Chapter 20, "Statistics").
 You can use pfPWinMode() to indicate that you would like these windows created for you automatically.
-Special tokens to pfPWinIndex() are used to select these common special alternate configuration windows-PFWIN GFX WIN, PFWIN OVERLAY WIN and PFWIN STATS WIN where PFWIN_GFX_WIN selects the normal default drawing window.
+Special tokens to pfPWinIndex() are used to select these common special alternate configuration windows-PFWIN\GFX\WIN, PFWIN OVERLAY WIN and PFWIN STATS WIN-where PFWIN GFX WIN selects the normal default drawing window.
 Note that only a pfWindow, never a pfPipeWindow, can be an alternate configuration window.
 The source code in Example 14-2 is taken from

-/usr/share/Performer/src/pquide/libpf/C/pipewin.c and demonstrates the automatic creation and selection of overlay and statistics windows for a pfPipeWindow.
+/usr/share/Performer/src/pguide/libpf/C/pipewin.c for IRIX and Linux and from %PFROOT%/Src/pguide/libpf/C/pipewin.c for Microsoft Windows.
+It demonstrates the automatic creation and selection of overlay and statistics windows for a pfPipeWindow.
 This also shows usage of pfChannels and interaction between pfPipeWindows and pfChannels discussed in the section "Creating and Configuring a pfChannel" in Chapter 2.